- Purpose of research proposal

 Deadlines for research proposals at the University are set early in the candidature and are recorded in the Statement of Agreement.
 If the deadline cannot be met, you may receive an extension of up to three months, as long as this is requested one month in advance of the submission deadline.

-The supervisor must approve the proposal before it is lodged with the REPL in your School.
+The supervisor must approve the proposal before it is lodged with the REPL in your local area.

 The proposal is then reviewed by a panel to determine whether the proposal: